 Where's the rating of her office or her attorney's office?

-What have I been saying from the beginning?
+Is this, do you not see what have I been saying from the beginning?

-Equal justice under the law, the rule of law, the constitution.
+Equal justice under the law, the rule of law, the Constitution.

 And let me say another thing.